Day 17: Table Mountain, Penguins, Poaching, and the Complicated Beauty of the Cape

 We learned a lot about the Falls and the river that makes them so amazing.
 The local indigenous name for Victoria Falls is Mosi-oa-Tunya, which means “the smoke that thunders” — a reference to the massive spray and rumble that can be seen and heard from miles away.

 We also heard about Dr. David Livingstone, the Scottish explorer and missionary who is credited with “discovering” the Falls for the European world in the 1850s (though of course local people had known them forever).
 Livingstone’s journeys across Africa made him one of the most influential explorers of his generation, traveling over 45,000 km across largely uncharted territory.
 Later in life he dedicated himself to fighting the East African slave trade.
+Many places named after Europeans have now been renamed – but anything with Livingstone’s name still remains, a testament to his work for Africa.

 He named the waterfall Victoria Falls in honor of Queen Victoria — but standing there today, soaked to the bone, it feels much more like “Smoke That Thunders” is the correct name.